keyurchd11/E-Commerce-DBMS-CLI/README.md

 MYSQL_DATABASE="xxx"
 ```

 5. You will need to install the required modules to run the CLI.
-Optionally, you can choose to create a virtual environment for this purpose.
+You can choose to create a virtual environment for this purpose.
+Note that this step is completely optional, and can be skipped.
 ```bash
 python3 -m venv <venv_name>
 source <venv_name>/bin/activate